cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

     required: true
   CollectionExceptionConditionOID:
     name: CollectionExceptionConditionOID
-    description: 'Reference to a ConditionDef that defines the circumstances under which collection of the Item may be omitted. '
+    description: Reference to a ConditionDef that defines the circumstances under which collection of the Item may be omitted.
     comments:
     - 'Optional